balaurengine/balaur-sponza/README.md

 # Sponza in Balaur

-The scene every renderer is compared against, imported into [Balaur](https://balaurengine.org), lit by its own sky, in first person.

 https://github.com/user-attachments/assets/bb9c06ff-6c6c-4853-a7bb-a24f1ded9b26

-Nothing here was created by hand except a camera, a sun, an environment and a player.
+Everything was imported automatically, except a camera, a sun, an environment and a player.
 One `balaur import` did the rest.

 ## Running it